AayParekh/AML_TranslatetoPlainLanguage/README.md

 # Plain Language Text Simplification with BART
 **Applied Machine Learning Final Project**

-*Aayush Parekh, Jiwon Bae, Simryn Parikh, Udita Bajaj*
+*Authors: Aayush Parekh, Jiwon Bae, Simryn Parikh, Udita Bajaj*

 ## Project Overview
 This repository contains the codebase and experimental results for a sequence-to-sequence (Seq2Seq) text simplification system.
 The project leverages BART (Bidirectional and Auto-Regressive Transformers) to translate complex English text into "Plain Language" to improve accessibility for individuals with learning disabilities or limited English proficiency.